Lockheed Martin C-5M Super Galaxy honoured for world record

 The record for greatest payload was set on September 13, 2009 after loading a C-5M Super Galaxy with pallets totaling 176,450 pounds.
 This weight exceeds the capability of any other Air Force airlifter, yet represents only 62% of the C-5M's maximum payload capability.
 The Dover Air Force Base, Del., aircrew departed on a mission that set a total of 41 world records.
 This was the first of those records, and it beat the previous record of 161,023 pounds set in 1993.

-"We are very thankful for the support from the US Air Force and Team Dover for making these records possible," said Lorraine Martin, Lockheed Martin C-5 programme vice president.
+"We are very thankful for the support from the US Air Force and Team Dover for making these records possible," said Lorraine Martin, Lockheed Martin C-5 program vice president.
 "The world record-breaking capabilities of C-5M are ensuring the warfighters receive the support they need to accomplish their mission."

 The C-5M's demonstrated improvements in performance and efficiency validate the tremendous value to the taxpayer in modernizing proven and viable aircraft.
 The C-5 can carry twice the cargo of other strategic airlift systems and is the only strategic airlifter with the capability to carry 100 percent of certified air-transportable cargo.

 The C-5M is a modernized version of the A, B and C models of the C-5 and has redefined strategic airlift with its unique capabilities and increased reliability.
 It is also the most cost-effective upgrade for the taxpayer.
-The modernization programme literally pays for itself through operational and maintenance savings.
+The modernization program literally pays for itself through operational and maintenance savings.

 Source: Lockheed Martin